OpenLiberty/liberty-tools-intellij/docs/LSP4IJ-Integration.md

 **Example of a Cron Job Output** - [Here](https://github.com/OpenLiberty/liberty-tools-intellij/actions/runs/11011078568The)

-Build run against all 3 OS.
+Each build runs on Linux, Mac, and Windows.
 ![Result](images/result-cron-job.png)

-Here the output of Job PR details gives the list of PRs in LSP4IJ filtering out drafts and PRs with merge conflicts.It will look like below:
+Below, the output of job **PR details** gives the list of PRs in the LSP4IJ repo and displays warnings for PRs that are drafts or have merge conflicts.

 <img alt="Pr-details" height="350" src="images/Pr-details.png" width="400" style="display: block; margin: 0 auto;"/>